amrvac/amrvac/doc/par.md

 This function is compatible with all finite volume and finite difference schemes we have, including HLL, HLLC, and HLLD, in which the Riemann flux of the auxiliary internal energy is evaluted as the HLL flux in all intermediate states of the Riemann fan.
+In the third method, We solve hydrodynamic energy, i.e., internal and kinetic energy, instead of total energy with an additional source term of Lorentz force work, by setting `mhd_hydrodynamic_e=T`, which has better conservation than solving internal energy.

+### Solve semirelativistic MHD to tackle extreme Alfven speed{#par_semirelati}

+The Alfven speed in nonrelativistic MHD, defined as B/sqrt(mu rho), can be extremely large, even unphysically larger than speed of light in strong magnetic field and low density regions.
+Semirelativistic MHD equations (Gombosi et al. 2002 JCP 177, 176) as the nonrelativistic hydrodynamic limit of the relativistic MHD equations solve the problem and have the same steady-state solution as nonrelativistic MHD.
+By artificially lowering the speed of light, one can reduce the wave speeds allowing larger time steps thus faster solution in explicit numerical schemes.
+Set `mhd_semirelativistic=T` and `mhd_reduced_c` equals to a value smaller than light speed with physical unit to solve semirelativistic MHD.
+If setting `mhd_hydrodynamic_e=T`, the approximate split semirelativistic MHD equations (Rempel 2017 ApJ 834, 10) are solved with hydrodynamic energy instead of total energy. `mhd_semirelativistic=T` contradicts with `mhd_internal_e=T`, since internal energy equation has not been derived from semirelativistic MHD equations.
+Boris simplification of semirelativistic MHD equations can be solved by setting `mhd_boris_simplification=T` and `mhd_semirelativistic=F` to get faster but less accurate solutions.
+`mhd_boris_simplification=T` is empirically working with `mhd_internal_e=T` or `mhd_hydrodynamic_e=T`.
+Since semirelativistic MHD waves are very complicated, only approximate fast magnetosonic wave speed is implemented to use HLL or tvdlf scheme, schemes (such as HLLC and HLLD) depending on more wave speeds are not yet fully compatible with semirelativistic MHD.

 ## Synthetic EUV emission {#par_emissionlist}